kamranayub/pluralsight-course-mcp-in-practice/demo-m3/Globomantics.Mcp.Server/README.md

 Starts the MCP inspector using the default `mcp.json` config file.

-### `npm run dev:az`

-Starts the MCP inspector using a `mcp.azure.json` config file.
-Only use this if you want to fully replicate the demo environment shown in the course.

 ## Azure Configuration

 For Microsoft Azure resources, you'll need to deploy the demo resources and have appropriate authentication.